 The distinction between instance and type parameters is subtle but important.
 Every object has a type and is an instance of that type.
+A type determines what parameters its instance objects have.
+A type may also define parameters for the whole type.
+These establish a single shared value that all instances of the type inherit.
 Type parameters provide the leverage to change many individual instances at once.
 For instance, if you were to place a series of doors of the same type and that type specified the door width as a type parameter, all it would take to affect all doors of that type would be to change that parameter's value.
-This is indeed the default characteristic of most of the doors provided with the software
+This is indeed the default characteristic of most of the doors provided with the software.

 In contrast, if the width of the door were an instance parameter, each door object would maintain its own copy of that parameter and could be changed separately.
-Although Revit Architecture does provide the functionality to do this, in general this level of autonomy is not desired so your building can use standard sizes for doors, windows, and other objects.
+Although Autodesk Revit Building does provide the functionality to do this, in general this level of autonomy is not desired so your building can use standard sizes for doors, windows, and other objects.
 More emphasis is therefore placed on type parameters, and many subtly different types are defined for flexibility.
 Some parameters, however, make sense only as instance parameters.
 The sill height of a window could be specified as a type parameter.
 That way all windows of a certain type could be moved up and down at once, but it would allow no flexibility: you could not place this type of window at different heights even in different walls.
 This is exactly the kind of parameter that makes sense as an instance parameter.
 In general, you can think of the distinction this way: Type parameters define all that is common between individual instances of the type, and instance parameters define all that can vary from instance to instance (such as placement).